Mount Carmel's Night of Terror: The Strantz & Yorkavage Crime Spree of 1937

 Things Take a Turn For the Worse

-"Give us two beers," said a voice to Earl Rowe, owner of the Second Street Cafe.
+"Give us two beers," said a voice to Earl Rowe, owner of a cafe known as Peck's Place on Second Street.
 It was around 10:15 in the evening.
 Earl turned around and recognized Joe Cabbage.

 "Hello, Joe!
 How are you?" asked the barkeeper.
 These would be the last words Earl Rowe would ever speak to a customer.
 As Walter Strantz chugged his glass of beer, Yorkavage pointed his revolver at Rowe and shot him in the chest at point blank range.
 Rowe, clasping his quivering hands over the gaping wound in his chest, staggered along the wall toward the kitchen of the cafe.
 The bar's patrons stood aghast, while Joe Cabbage waved his gun in the air and warned, "Don't anyone move, or we'll plug you, too!"
 The two men then fled from the bar and ran east along Second Street.
 Rowe staggered into the reception room of his cafe, clasping his heart.
 His wife and son had come running when they heard the gunshot.
 "Earl!
 What's wrong?"